bbauska/W3Cx-5of5/README.md

   alt="." />
 </p>

-In this first example, you saw how to use an external library, what is the syntax to call a function, and how we can define objects in JavaScript by using a set of properties and values, separated by a comma.
-And we also had a first encounter with what we call arrays, that are elements separated by commas inside brackets.
+<p>In this first example, you saw how to use an external library, what is
+the syntax to call a function, and how we can define objects in JavaScript by using a set of properties and values, separated by a comma.
+And we also had a first encounter with what we call arrays, that are elements separated by commas inside brackets.</p>

 <h4>FIRST: learn by looking at and tweaking the code in the examples</h4>
 <!-- page 76 -->